 - Raw Honey – Anti-bacterial (when eaten raw), rich and sweet

-- Coconut Sugar – Lower glycemic ... the only "crystalline" sugar I use—a good sub for brown sugar
+- Coconut Sugar – Lower glycemic ... a good replacement for "crystalline" sugar, especially for brown sugar

 - Medjool Dates – Dates, date paste and date syrup (boil dates and blend with water) are divine!